What Does Governance, Risk, and Compliance Mean?

 Governance, Risk and Compliance Software Solutions

 To effectively manage operations and make sure your organization is meeting compliance and risk standards, you use GRC software tools.
 Reliable tools will assist in identifying risks.
-Ideally, GRC will include operational risk, policy and compliance, IT governance, and internal auditing.
+Ideally, GRC solutions will include operational risk, policy and compliance, IT governance, and internal auditing.

 Effective Governance, Risk and Compliance solutions will allow the following features:

 - Content and document management to assist organizations in creating, tracking and storing content.